 My first book is JAPANTHEM: Counter-Cultural Experiences, Cross-Cultural Remixes (Three Rooms Press, 2022).
-Part memoir and part ethnography (and loosely based on my doctoral thesis in ethnomusicology), this is the only book out there to juxtapose traditional, J-pop, and underground Japanese music at once– and the only book on Japanese underground written by a woman.
+As a collection of vignettes (many of which were featured in my doctoral thesis on contemporary Japanese music) that explore the analytical possibilities of storytelling, this is the only book out there to juxtapose traditional, J-pop, and underground Japanese music at once– and the only book on Japanese underground written by a woman.

 I have three new books in the works.
-The first — PhD Waitress: New York Dreams at a Brooklyn Italian Joint — is another pop-anthropological memoir about moving to New York in pursuit of dreams, fresh out of a doctorate, and working at a place so archetypical of Old Brooklyn that Martin Scorsese personally scouted it to film significant portions of The Irishman.
-The next is a biography/ethnography/theoretical primer cataloging the metaphysical and mathematical theories espoused by a well-known cult hero Brooklyn bartender.
-The third is a Japanese language textbook I’m thinking of putting together, tentatively titled How to Speak Japanese and Not Sound Like a Moron.
+The first — PhD Waitress: New York Dreams at a Brooklyn Italian Joint — is another pop-anthropological memoir, this time about leaving academia and starting over as a waitress at an older-than-old school Italian restaurant in New York City.
+The next is a biography/theoretical primer that catalogues the metaphysical and mathematical theories espoused by a well-known cult hero Brooklyn bartender.
+The third is a Japanese language textbook for Westerners interested in Japan’s language and music.